cose-wg/HPKE/draft-ietf-cose-hpke.md

 It uses the following algorithm combination:

-- At layer 0 AES-128-GCM is used for encryption of the detached plaintext "This is the content.".
+- At layer 0 AES-128-GCM is used for encryption of the plaintext "This is the content.".
+In our example, the ciphertext is detached.
 - At the recipient structure at layer 1, DHKEM(P-256, HKDF-SHA256)
   (as the KEM), with AES-128-GCM (as the AEAD) and HKDF-SHA256 (as the KDF) is used.